mcsix/xela_models/README.md

 ## Changelog and notes
+### _2021/10/04_
+* Add more options for custom use cases
+    * Inertias can be disabled for individual sensors if calculated into parent link
+    * Hand links can be with default names by using _defaultnames_ parameter
+* All links that move and sensors have defined inertias and masses for simulation (calculated with trimesh library for Python)

 ### _2021/09/13_
 * Replace the link between base and finger
 * Move finger up by 4 mm due to the change in the link